-Our rating system is very simple – if a boot passes an angle of 7 degrees (which means it will have a score of 7), then it passes our MAA test and is on the list with one snowflake!
+Our rating system is very simple – if footwear passes an angle of 7 degrees (which means it will have a score of 7), then it passes our MAA test and is on the list with one snowflake!
 We picked 7 as the minimum because it meets the accessibility guidelines in Ontario for a curb ramp.
 And we want you to at least be able to walk up these ramps.

 We want you to be protected against all winter conditions.
-That is why we test on both Cold Ice and Melting Ice to simulate different environments, from an icy parking lot to a slippery wet sidewalk.
+That is why we test on both Cold Ice and Wet Ice to simulate different environments, from an icy parking lot to a slippery wet sidewalk.
 It is also important that you can walk up and down a ramp, so we test participants walking both uphill and downhill for this very reason.